methylDragon/coding-notes/C++/05 C++ - Data Structures (Containers).md

 Just like queues, except FIFO isn't adhered to.
 Only the 'top' element will be shoved to the front of the queue to be popped next.

+What 'top' means depends on the specific implementation.
+Top could mean things like highest or lowest value depending on some value determining function.

 > C++ container: **[Priority Queue](<https://en.cppreference.com/w/cpp/container/priority_queue>)**
 >
 > Example: `std::priority_queue<int> q;`